marcschwaiger/pathfinding-algorithms/README.md

 - Install dependencies via `npm install`
 - Run `npm run build` script to transpile the TypeScript
 - Locate the `dist` folder and open index.html in the Browser of your choice

+## Live Version
+A live version of this app is available on [https://marcschwaiger.github.io/pathfinding-algorithms/](https://marcschwaiger.github.io/pathfinding-algorithms/)